 These days as always it is important to stay safe on the internet.
 Every day it seems we hear of more and more ingenious ways that crooks and scammers are trying to infiltrate our lives using the internet.
-Computer maintenance and online backup are more important than ever!
+Computer security tips, maintenance and online backup are more important than ever!

 Here are some more general tips to stay safe:

 1) Unsolicited Tech Support

 If anyone claiming to be from Microsoft, or Tech Support, or anywhere else calls you to tell you that they have detected a problem with your computer, just hang up.
 No legitimate companies can or will do that, so it is definitely a scam.
 We’ve heard of that happening to a few clients over the last year or so, so heads up.

 2) Are you still running Windows 7?